November 12, 2022: Parashat Vayeira – True Sonship

 The Opening Words

 Here, Hashem appeared (“וַיֵּרָא”) to Abraham at such a time.
 Yet, this is not the first time that Hashem appeared to Abraham – it is in fact the third time.
 And it should be pointed out as well that Abraham is the first person in Scriptures to whom Hashem appeared to.
 The first reference (in Genesis 12:7) is when Abraham first arrived in the Land (at Shechem): “Hashem appeared [“וַיֵּרָא”] to Abram and said, ’To your offspring I will give this Land.’
 So he built an altar there to Hashem Who appeared to him.”
 And the second reference is found in Genesis 17:1: “When Abram was ninety-nine years old, Hashem appeared[“וַיֵּרָא”] to Abram and said to him, ‘I am El Shaddai; walk before Me and be perfect.
 I will set My covenant between Me and you, and I will increase you most exceedingly.”
-Hashem went on to instruct Abraham that circumcision was to be the sign of the covenant.
+Thereafter, Hashem went on to instruct Abraham that circumcision was to be the sign of the covenant.

-Moreover, each time that Abraham witnessed the appearance of Hashem to him upon entering the Land, Hashem’s Presence remained with him for progressively longer periods of time.
-Furthermore, with each visit, Hashem revealed greater insight and revelation to Abraham about what He would accomplish.
+Moreover, each time that Abraham witnessed the appearance of Hashem to him upon entering the Land, Hashem’s Presence remained with him for progressively longer periods of time, with Hashem revealing greater insight and revelation to Abraham about what He would accomplish through him.
 First, the Land of Promise for Abraham’s descendants; second, the sign of the covenant in the form of circumcision on Abraham and his descendants; and third, the reminder that Hashem would bring forth a son by Sarah (yes, by the words of the visiting angel, but Hashem’s Presence was there with Abraham).